abdallahbn31/Reused-R-Bitcoin/README.md

 What is “r-repeat” :

-r-repeat means the same ECDSA nonce (k) — and thus the same r value — was used more than once with the same private key in Bitcoin signatures.
+r-repeat means the same ECDSA or Schnorr nonce (k) — and thus the same r value — was used more than once with the same private key in Bitcoin signatures.
 If that happens, the signatures leak enough information that someone could recover the private key.
 This turns otherwise secure signatures into a critical vulnerability.

 How does r repeat? :
 1. Weak or insufficient randomness (CSPRNG): the system or device didn’t provide enough entropy when signing.